baasbox/docs/source/index.md

 ```shell
 ./start -Dhttp.port=80
 ```
 BaasBox is based on the [Play!
 Framework](http://www.playframework.com).
-This means that accepts all the options available for any Play! application.
+This means that it accepts all the options available for any Play! application.
 A complete reference of these option can be found [here](hhttp://www.playframework.com/documentation/2.1.5/ProductionConfiguration)
 These settings cannot be modified at runtime.

 ## BaasBox Settings
-There are some settings related to a specific instance of BaasBox server, such as, for example, the AppCode.
+There are some settings relating to a specific instance of the BaasBox server, such as, for example, the AppCode.
 The AppCode is a special code that must be supplied every time an API call is executed.
 These settings cannot be modified at runtime.